venkatayaswanth-IIITan/Healthify-Track/README.md

-# 🏥 Health Tracker App
+# 🏥 Health Tracker Website

 A modern, AI-powered health tracking application built with React, TypeScript, and Vite.
 Track your health metrics, get personalized insights, and chat with MEDICO AI for health-related questions.